AND YOUR HEALTH

 You can walk on the street in good weather.
 However, women should always be with a friend, and preferably a strong man.

-A covered mall is an excellent place to walk.
+A covered mall or a large store are often excellent places to walk.
 Advantages are that usually there are other people around, so it is fairly safe.
 You can duck into stores, if needed, for safety.
 Also, you can walk in all weather, the climate is controlled, and you don’t have to dodge vehicles, bicycles, or breathe polluted air as you do on some streets.

 Women must be careful in malls, however, if you are alone and there are not many people around.
 Malls can still be unsafe in this regard.
 Also, always wear shoes that you can run away in, if needed.
 This is sad to have to discuss, but important nevertheless.